STEM Basics: Computers, Coding & Application

 With the increasing application of computers and technology in many career fields, teaching computer science–basics and beyond–has become more important than ever.
 But it can be a daunting idea, especially if this is not your area of expertise.
 How can you teach something that you are not familiar with yourself?
-In this week’s homeschool classroom, you’ll find tips for incorporating computer application into many different subjects, as well as resources for teaching–and learning–computer basics, history, and even coding and programming.
+In this week’s Homeschool Living, you’ll find tips for incorporating computer applications into many different subjects, as well as resources for teaching–and learning–computer basics, history, and even coding and programming.
 Browse these resources for finding STEM-related scholarships and career fields.

 This post from Design Your Homeschool discusses the importance of teaching responsible computer usage and includes tips for ways to incorporate computer usage into many different subjects.